-Imagining Africa: Concept and Reality
+Imagining Africa: Colonialism, Cold War, and Decolonization

 What does it mean to “do African Studies”?
 As a rubric, the phrase is broad and imprecise, and the body of scholarship collected under it likewise ample and disparate.
 If anything, what unites the field is the continent itself, the persons and things that inhabit it, and the phenomena that take place there.
 But even the scholarship written in Africa, about Africa, rarely refers to itself as “Africanist.”
 How, then, did the idea of “Africa” come to be consolidated into an intellectual object—and for whom?
 What entangled histories and geographies have coalesced into what is now deemed, more or less self-evidently, “African Studies”?
 What geopolitical concerns and ambitions have shaped, and reshaped, the idea of Africa—under colonialism, during the Cold War, and in the 21st century?
 How have these various concerns and ambitions produced different trajectories for the field of African Studies?
 And how has professionalization of the discipline itself reshaped and reoriented its work and its commitments?